Program on Law & Market Behavior

-The Research Program on Law and Market Behavior at Notre Dame Law School (ND LAMB) is dedicated to promoting foundational research that seeks to influence the way scholars and policymakers think about a range of timely legal and policy issues at the intersection of law and market behavior.
-Specifically, ND LAMB explores interdisciplinary research across a number of interrelated legal fields including corporate governance, antitrust, intellectual property, property and contract law, and the legal regulation of individuals and firms in the market more generally.
-The Program draws extensively on relevant extra-legal research in empirical disciplines from psychology and economics to business and beyond.
-ND LAMB focuses on promoting original legal scholarship that emphasizes observational and experimental methods by organizing international conferences, panel discussions, and roundtable workshops; inviting distinguished speakers and visiting researchers; providing targeted research support to LAMB Faculty Fellows; and developing collaborations with relevant programs and institutes worldwide.
+The Research Program on Law and Market Behavior at Notre Dame Law School (ND LAMB) is dedicated to promoting foundational research about a range of timely legal and policy issues at the intersection of law and market behavior.
+ND LAMB produces original research; organizes conferences, symposia, and workshops; invites distinguished speakers and visiting scholars; provides targeted research support to its Faculty Fellows; and engages in active collaborations with relevant programs and institutes worldwide.

 ACROSS LEGAL FIELDS

 ND LAMB recognizes that the real-world interactions among individuals, organizations, and regulatory institutions raise complex legal challenges across numerous interrelated legal fields.
 To study these challenges, the Program’s activities address research and policy questions in areas ranging from regulation and antitrust, through corporate governance, to intellectual property, commercial law, and private law.

 ND LAMB draws extensively on the legal insights offered by the methods and findings of related social science disciplines, from psychology and economics to business, public policy and beyond.
 In particular, the Program promotes original legal scholarship that employs empirical, behavioral, or experimental approaches.